News and Legislation That Affects You

 Learn More

-2017 Impact of Tax Reform on Charitable Giving
+2017 Tax Cuts and Jobs Act: Potential Impact on Charitable Giving

 The Tax Cuts and Jobs Act, signed into law on Dec.
 22, 2017, included several provisions that impacted charitable giving.
 We've highlighted and summarized these provisions, which took effect Jan.
 1, 2018.